Skip to main content

 5. Match faith, humor and formality

 Religious wording, jokes and formal language all depend on the couple.
-Use them only when they fit the relationship and the wedding atmosphere.
+Use them only if they fit your relationship and the mood of the wedding.

 See what to verify